Tadukoo/TadukooBibleBukkit/README.md

 Add random option to various commands, rather than just as its own command.

+Put in more details about the translations and books of the Bible.

 Known Issues
 ------------
 None at the moment.